akshayd-stackshare/small_project_docker_yaml/data/agile/fetcher_service/fetcher_service_master_card.md

 - [x] Store a screenshot of that webpage
 - [x] Store the raw HTML response
 - [x] Store the archive from the browser of all responses and calls
-- [ ] Deploy api onto docker via a docker-compose
+- [X] Deploy api onto docker via a docker-compose
+- [X] Ensure all traffic transits a VPN container
 ---

 ### **User Story:**